ArchipelagoMW/Archipelago/docs/setup_en.md

   - Windows users must run the prereq installer first, which can also be found at the above link.
 - The built-in Archipelago client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases) (select `Wario Land 4 Client` during installation).
 - A Wario Land 4 ROM.
 Either US/Europe or Japanese is acceptable.
+You do not need one to generate a seed, only to play it.

 ## Configuring BizHawk